Materials: bronze, 14K gold, sterling, patina

-Fabricated, formed, liver of sulphur patina.
-The larger, formed “plate” is soldered to a small, hemispherical “bowl”, approximately 2.25" in diameter.
-The back of the piece is finished with gold leaf.
+Fabricated, formed, fused, liver of sulphur patina.
+The larger, formed “plate” is soldered to a small, hemispherical “bowl”, approximately 2" in diameter.

 Photo credit: Randy Batista